 From the start of the course you will be using our Anatomy Lab which has a range of resources, from Adam Rouilly anatomical models, touch-screen computers, portable ultrasound equipment, to an Anatomage Table.

-In 2021 we will start construction on our new multimillion-pound cadaveric centre, which will support your anatomy learning through the use of prosections.
+In 2021 we started construction on our new multimillion-pound cadaveric centre, which will support your anatomy learning through the use of prosections.
 It will allow you to improve your depth perception, spatial orientation and visualization of body structures below the skin.

 And then we have our Living Lab with mock hospital wards, immersive suite and simulation manikins.
 All designed to allow you to run different scenarios, from clinical skills, to role playing, fully immersing you in your surroundings from the safety of the University.
 Read more about the Living Lab.